2mol/site/content/posts/replit-haskell.md

 Explanation: `:!` is a ghci command that lets you execute anything in the shell that you have permissions to.
 Since we can reasonably guess that each repl is just some environment running in a docker container, we just do `:! which ghci` and `:! ls -l something` often enough until we find the `lib` folder.

 > I came across this in a [list of all ghci commands](https://downloads.haskell.org/~ghc/7.4.1/docs/html/users_guide/ghci-commands.html), hoping that there is a command that lets you just list the modules available for import in ghci.
 No such luck, but executing arbitrary shell commands is nice too.
-Let me know if there is more up-to date documentation anywhere, this is for GHC 7.4.
+Let me know if there is more up-to date documentation anywhere (the above is for GHC 7.4).

 Cleaning out some non-library files we find that we have access to the following: